Grocery Shopping 101: Your Guide to the Beverage AisleArticle posted in: Nutrisystem

 TEA AND COFFEE

-The classic energy drinks, tea and coffee, are good choices when you’re working toward your healthy weight, if you brew them yourself.
+The classic energy beverage, tea and coffee, are good beverage choices when you’re working toward your healthy weight, if you brew them yourself.
 In fact, they’re “free” foods for those on a Nutrisystem plan.

 Fresh fruit is an essential part of a healthy diet.
 They are SmartCarbs, which are high in vitamins and nutrients and packed with fiber.
 Drinking the juice provides you with nutrients, but no fiber to slow down your body’s digestion, leaving you feeling hungry sooner than later.
 The dietitians at Nutrisystem recommend limiting yourself to one serving (four ounces) of fruit juice per day.